Basic Usage#

 positional arguments:

-image_name Image name of image to upload (image-name:image-tag)
+image_name Image name to upload

 options: